B-S-F/yaku/yaku-apps-python/README.md

   2. or use <https://philuvarov.io/bazel-can-be-ruff/>
   3. or use Aspect rules: <https://github.com/aspect-build/rules_lint>
 * How can we debug with VS Code or other remote debugging tools?
-* Can we somehow ignore the `BUILD` files from pants?

 ## Development instructions